JaCar-868/Multi_Omics_Integration/README.md

 Reproducibility: Modify random_state parameters in PCA and KMeans for consistent results.

-##A lternative embeddings: Swap PCA for UMAP or t-SNE in integrate_data.
+Alternative embeddings: Swap PCA for UMAP or t-SNE in integrate_data.

-##Hyperparameter tuning: Wrap pipeline in GridSearchCV to optimize n_components, n_clusters, and variance_thresh.
+Hyperparameter tuning: Wrap pipeline in GridSearchCV to optimize n_components, n_clusters, and variance_thresh.

 ## Contributing